 Tennis elbow affects your tendon (a connectivity tissue that connects the bone with muscle).
-It occurs when you hit the ball with a tensed elbow.
+It occurs when you hit the ball with a tense elbow.

-It means, it occurs when you exert most of the energy into your elbow which results in ache, swelling, and even small tears in the muscle.
+It means, it occurs when you exert most of the energy into your elbow which results in aches, swelling, and even small tears in the muscle.

 Tennis elbow is a rare condition for young players.
 In other words, your chance of developing a tennis elbow is 1% – 3% if your age is under 40.

-But, it’s still worthy to understand the causes and prevention of tennis elbow so you can get rid of it if it happens to you.
+But, it’s still worth understanding the causes and prevention of tennis elbow so you can get rid of it if it happens to you.

 Generally, the tennis elbow goes away on its own within a period of 1 to 2 months.
 But if it gets severe, it can take up to 6 months or even 2 years.

-But, you can’t stop your passion for tennis for this time.
+But, you can’t stop your passion for tennis at this time.
 Right?